jbearce/new-site/CONTRIBUTING.md

 ### `gulp`

 This is the main task you need to be aware of.
 It compiles any changed files in `./src` in to `./dev`.
-You may also use the `--force` flag to recompile even if no changes have been made (i.e. `gulp --force`
+If you're not seeing changes take effect, try deleting the `/.dev` folder and recompiling from scratch.

 ### `gulp watch`